-BlackRock CEO Larry Fink tells CEOs businesses are not ‘climate police’
+BlackRock’s Larry Fink tells fellow CEOs that businesses are not ‘climate police’

 “We focus on sustainability not because we’re environmentalists, but because we are capitalists and fiduciaries to our clients,” he said.
 “That requires understanding how companies are adjusting their businesses for the massive changes the economy is undergoing.”

-Fink said that BlackRock would ask companies to set short-, medium-, and long-term targets for greenhouse gas reductions.
+Fink said that BlackRock would ask companies to set short-, medium- and long-term targets for greenhouse gas reductions.
 “These targets, and the quality of plans to meet them, are critical to the long-term economic interests of your shareholders,” he said.

 “As your industry gets transformed by the energy transition, will you go the way of the dodo, or will you be a phoenix?”
 Fink said.